Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: Introduction

-In our previous papers \cite{MKYCR11,MYCHKMR13} we discussed the neutrino scattering and absorption cross sections in hot and dense magnetized neutron-star matter (including hyperons) in fully relativistic mean field (RMF) theory~\cite{serot97}.
-Those papers demonstrated that magnetic fields enhance the scattering cross-sections in the direction parallel to the magnetic field for neutrinos while also reducing the absorption cross-sections in the same direction.
+Our studies of neutrino scattering and absorption cross sections in hot and dense magnetized neutron-star matter (including hyperons)~\cite{MKYCR11,MYCHKMR13} are based upon the fully relativistic mean field (RMF) theory~\cite{serot97}.
+Our previous papers demonstrated that poloidal magnetic fields enhance the scattering cross-sections for neutrinos in the direction parallel to the magnetic field, while also reducing the absorption cross-sections in the same direction.
 When the direction is anti-parallel, the opposite occurs.

-It was shown in Ref.~\cite{MYCHKMR13} that for interior magnetic field strengths near the equipartition limit $B \sim 2 \times 10^{17}$G, the enhancement of the scattering cross-sections is $\sim 1\%$ at a baryon density of $\rho_B= 3\rho_0$, while the reduction in the absorption cross section is $\sim 2\%$.
-This enhancement and reduction were shown to increase the neutrino momentum flux emitted along the direction of the magnetic field and to decrease the emitted momentum flux emitted antiparallel to the magnetic field.
+It was shown in Ref.~\cite{MYCHKMR13} that forinterior magnetic field strengths near the equipartition limit, where by equipartition we mean that magnetic pressure $\approx$ gas pressure.
+This occurs for field strengths of order $10^{16-18}$G. For such field strengths the enhancement of the scattering cross-sections is $\sim 1\%$ at a baryon density of $\rho_B= 3\rho_0$, while the reduction in the absorption cross section is $\sim 2\%$.
+This enhancement and reduction were shown to increase the neutrino momentum flux emitted along the direction of the dipole magnetic field and to decrease the emitted momentum flux emitted antiparallel to the magnetic field.
 This asymmetry was then applied to a calculation of pulsar-kick velocities in the context of a one-dimensional Boltzmann equation including only the dominant effect of neutrino absorption.
-PNS kick velocities of $\sim 610$ km$\cdot$s$^{-1}$ were estimated for a neutron star of baryon mass $M_{NS} = 1.68 M_{\odot}$, a uniform dipole magnetic field of $B = 2 \times 10^{17}$G, an isothermal temperature of $T=20$MeV, and a total emitted neutrino energy of $E_T \approx 3 \times 10^{53}$erg.
+PNS kick velocities of $\sim 550$ km~s$^{-1}$ were estimated.

+Of relevance to the present work, however, are recent magneto-hydrodynamic (MHD) PNS simulations (e.g.~\cite{BrSp04,TKS09,KM10}) which demonstrate that the magnetic field inside a neutron star can obtain a toroidal configuration.
+It was also demonstrated~\cite{TKS09} that the field strength of toroidal magnetic field is $\sim$100 times stronger than that of a poloidal magnetic field due to winding effects on the original dipole field lines for rapidly rotating the proto-neutron stars.